-Annuities are long-term investments issued by an insurance company.
-They’re designed to help protect you from the risk of outliving your income.
+Annuities are long-term investments issued by insurance companies, designed to help protect you from the risk of outliving your income.

 Annuities can be enhanced by riders.
-A rider is an enrichment that allows your financial advisor to tailor your contract to suit your financial requirements, your comfort with risks, and even your medical conditions.
-Many riders are designed to offset some of the disadvantages you may see in owning an annuity.
+A rider is an enrichment that allows you to tailor your contract to suit your financial requirements, your comfort with risks, and even your medical conditions.
+Many riders are designed to offset some of the disadvantages in owning an annuity.

 Annuities and riders are designed to help protect what’s most important to you.
 For example, what happens if you’re no longer working, it’s a bear market, and your investments aren’t doing as well as you had hoped?
 Through lifetime income riders and/or annuitization, you can minimize your total risk exposure with periodic payments that can last for life.

-Life insurance can be a powerful addition to that foundation that is your financial plan.
-It provides financial protection for your family.
-Everyone should have it, especially if you have kids.
-Insufficient insurance coverage exposes you to greater financial risk which can quickly lay waste to a large amount of accumulated wealth.
+Life insurance can be a powerful addition to your retirement plan.
+It provides financial protection for your family — everyone should have it, especially if you have kids!
+Insufficient insurance coverage exposes you to greater financial risk — which can quickly lay waste to a large amount of accumulated wealth.